-Pre-position the tool in the machining plane to the starting position with radius compensation R0.
-Note Parameter Q367 (pocket position).
+Pre-position the tool in the machining plane to the starting position with radius compensation ${\bf R0}$ .
+Note parameter Q367 (pocket position).

-The TNC runs the cycle in the axes (machining plane) with which you approached the starting position.
+The TNC carries out the cycle in the axes (machining plane) in which you approached the start position.
 For example, in X and Y if you programmed CYCL CALL POS X...
 Y... or in U and V if you programmed CYCL CALL POS U...
 V...

 The TNC automatically pre-positions the tool in the tool axis.
-Note parameter $\Omega 204$ (2nd set-up clearance).
+Note parameter Q204 (2nd set-up clearance).

 The algebraic sign for the cycle parameter DEPTH determines the working direction.
-If you program DEPTH = 0, the cycle will not be executed.
+If you program DEPTH=0, the cycle will not be executed.